synzen/prompt-anything/README.md

 ## Testing

-Unit testing is straightforward since the tree of responses is built up from individual, isolated prompts represented by functions that can be exported for testing.
+Unit testing is straightforward since the tree of responses is built up from individual prompts that can be exported for testing.
+The prompts can be further decomposed into their visual, functional and conditional parts for even more granular tests.

 Integration testing can be asserted on the execution order of the phases.
 Unfortunately, a "flush promises" method must be used since we cannot normally `await` the promises while we are waiting for messages from `EventEmitter`, otherwise the promise would never resolve until the series of prompts has ended.